MythicAgents/Athena/documentation-payload/Athena/commands/powershell-command.md

 - T1059
 ## Detailed Summary

-Execute a powershell script.
+Execute a powershell command.
 Note that :
  - this plugin works only on windows
  - some powershell .NET framework commands do not exist in powershell .NET Core
  - the plugin does not work when payload is built as single file.
 Due to an open powershell SDK bug : PowerShell/PowerShell#13540